A foundation for deductive mathematics: Well-orders

 Now, suppose \((A,\leq)\) is an almost well-order, \(B\) is a domain, and \(R\) is a partially-defined function Here `\(\tfn\)' denotes functions with transitive domains, i.e.~domains of the form \((\#<a)\) for some \(a\in A\).
 We refer to such an \(R\) as a \textbf{recursion condition}.

 A (partially-defined) function \(f\colon A\to B\) is said to be \(R\)-\textbf{recursive} if: \begin{enumerate}\item \(\dom[f]\) is transitive; and \item for every \(c\in \dom[f]\), \(f[c]=R[f\upharpoonright (\#<c),c\, ]\). \end{enumerate} Note that this is hereditary in the sense that if \(D\subset \dom[f]\) is transitive then the restriction \(f\upharpoonright D\) is also recursive. \begin{proposition}(Recursion) If \((A,\leq), B, R\) are as above, then there is a unique maximal \(R\)-recursive function \(r\colon A\to B\). \end{proposition} ``Maximal'' refers to domains: \(r\) is maximal if there is no recursive function with larger domain.
-We describe a criterion for maximality below.
+We make this more explicit below.
 Note that the domain of \(r\) may be all of \(A\) even if it is not a set; the recursion condition applies to restrictions to subdomains of the form \((\#<a)\), and according to the definition of `almost' these are all sets.

-The proof is essentially the same as the classical one; we sketch it to illustrate the slightly non-standard definitions.
+The proof is essentially the same as the classical one.
 First, if \(f,g\) are recursive and have the same domain, then they are equal.
 Suppose not and let \(a\) be the least element on which they differ.
 Minimality of \(a\) implies the restrictions to \((\#<a)\) are equal. but then

 a contradiction.

 The maximal \(r\) has domain the union \(\cup(\dom[f]\mid f \text{ is }R-\text{recursive})\).
 If \(x\) is in this union then \(x\in\dom[f]\) for some recursive \(f\).
 Define \(r[x]:=f[x]\).
 Uniqueness implies this is well-defined, and is recursive.